Strawberry Coconut Chia Pudding

 To make the strawberry puree: add the strawberries, maple syrup and lemon juice to pan.
 Heat over low heat until the strawberries start to melt.
 Use a fork to mash, an immersion blender, or transfer to a regular blender and process until smooth.

 My preferred method is to use an immersion blender, but if you prefer the puree a little less pureed, a good old fork will do.
+Transfer back to the pot (as needed) and whisk in the corn starch.
+Let simmer over low heat for 2-3 minutes to let thicken.
+Transfer to the fridge and let cool for about 15 minutes.

 Assemble the puddings with a few scoops of the strawberry puree, pudding, and top with coconut yogurt and fresh chopped strawberries.
 I like to mix everything all together, but feel free to leave it layered.
+Try my matcha chia pudding next!

-How to thicken chia pudding
+How do you thicken chia pudding?

 Because of the nature of chia seeds, there’s nothing special you need to do to thicken this recipe.
 The seeds will absorb all of the liquid from the coconut milk and will naturally thicken to create the pudding.